 My grandad loved Old Spice!
-So I always thought of it as an ‘old’ man’s brand.
-Then in 2010, this campaign went viral on social media.
+Therefore, I always considered it an ‘old’ man’s brand.
+Then, in 2010, this campaign went viral on social media.

-The campaign targets female viewers, despite the product’s target market, is male, as the company determined that women frequently make purchasing decisions in respect of hygiene products even for male household members.
-So based on the performance of the campaign itis safe to say that women truly wanted their man to look and smell like the guy in the ad.Many of these campaigns are big-budget campaigns.
+Despite the product’s target market being male, the campaign targets female viewers, as the company determined that women frequently make purchasing decisions regarding hygiene products, even for male household members.
+So, based on the campaign’s performance, it is safe to say that women truly wanted their men to look and smell like the guy in the ad.Many of these campaigns are big-budget campaigns.
 But it does not mean that the average business cannot borrow ideas from them.
 Click To Tweet

 Coke: Share a Coke (2011)

-The Share a Coke campaign began in Australia in 2011 when Coca-Cola personalised each bottle with the 150 most famous names in the country.
+Coca-Cola launched its Share a Coke campaign in Australia in 2011 by personalising each bottle with famous names.

 KFC: “FCK” (2018)

-In February 2018, when KFC’s business in the U.K. ran out of fried chicken in Central London, they created this campaign to halt the PR crisis.
-They took out full-page ads in Metro newspaper and rearranged the letters in their name to create an explicit apology and acknowledge the fact that they messed up!
+In February 2018, when KFC’s business in the UK ran out of fried chicken in Central London, they created this campaign to halt the PR crisis.
+They took out full-page ads in the Metro newspaper and rearranged the letters in their name to make an explicit apology and acknowledge that they messed up!

-What is worth noting here is the fact that a major brand could be humble enough to own up publicly and admit that they messed up.
+It is worth noting that a major brand could be humble enough to own up publicly and admit that it messed up.
 It goes to show that nobody is perfect.

-The creative manner in which their rivals also capitalised on the situation is also worth mentioning.
-You should always be on the lookout of how to make the best of a crappy situation.
+The creative manner in which their rivals capitalised on the situation is worth mentioning.
+You should always look for how to improve a crappy situation.

 Guinness: Made of More (2013)

-Guinness’ wheelchair basketball ad in its “Made of More” campaign is my personal favourite of all the marketing campaigns.
-It portrays a group of athletic, beer-drinking men who are defined as much by their kindness as their physical strength.
+Guinness’ wheelchair basketball ad in its “Made of More” campaign is my favourite of all the marketing campaigns.
+It portrays a group of athletic, beer-drinking men defined by their kindness and physical strength.

-What is unique is that for once, it encourages able-bodied people to try to experience the world from the perspective of persons with disabilities and not the other way around.
-It is what friendship, empathy, love is all about.
-Cudos to Guinness 🙂
+It is unique because it encourages non-disabled people to experience the world from the perspective of persons with disabilities, not vice versa.
+It is what friendship, empathy, and love are all about—cudos to Guinness.

 Star Beer: “Sunrise to Sunset” (2010)

-Commemorating 50 years of Nigeria’s Independence and 60 years of Star’s presence as the nations premier drink.
-At the time, the advertising campaign claimed to be the most expensive and ambitious advert ever shot in Nigeria and from the looks of it, you cannot doubt it.
+They commemorated 50 years of Nigeria’s Independence and 60 years of Star’s presence as the nation’s premier drink.
+At the time, the advertising campaign claimed to be the most expensive and ambitious advert ever shot in Nigeria; from the looks, you cannot doubt it.

-The way they blended the old (old delivery trucks, drink cartons, scenery) with the new to create feelings of nostalgia; it is impressive.
+The way they blended the old (old delivery trucks, drink cartons, scenery) with the new to create feelings of nostalgia is impressive.